 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But what are antioxidants?
 And why are they so important?
-To get to the bottom of all the buzz, we spoke with registered dietician Nicole Hopsecger, RD.
+To get to the bottom of all the buzz, we spoke with registered dietitian Nicole Hopsecger, RD, LD.

 What are antioxidants?